fstenneler/bilemo/README.md

     Password : admin

 Please edit this user after your first connection with a new password.

+#### Edit user accounts
+All created demo users have their password set to "user".
+Erase these fake accounts and create your own accounts by using the backoffice.

+#### Connecting the API

+##### Generate a token
+Make a POST request to the route /authentication_token with user credentials :

+    {
+    "username": "jasen42",
+    "password": "user"
+    }

+##### Make your API requests
+Use the generated token to make your requests, by placing it in the request header :

+    'headers' => [
+        'Content-Type' => 'application/json',
+        'Authorization' => 'Bearer #YourToken#'
+    ]

 #### API documentation
 Route do access to the API documentation : /api